Courtsdesk News – Terms of Service

 2. are exclusive of value added tax, or any other applicable sales tax.

-7. Either party may cancel your Subscription at any time on giving ninety (90) days' notice in advance.
+7. Unless otherwise provided in the Subscription Agreement, either party may cancel your Subscription at any time, without reason, on giving the amount of notice set out in the Subscription Agreement.
 In the case of cancellation by the Subscriber, the Subscriber can give notice by contacting Courtsdesk customer services at info@courtsdesk.com.
 You will be entitled to use the Courtsdesk News Service for the remainder of the then current Subscription Period and will not thereafter be charged any further Subscription Fees.
-Where you cancel your Subscription you shall not be entitled to a refund of any Subscription Fees already paid under any circumstances.
+Where you cancel your Subscription under this clause, you shall not be entitled to a refund of any Subscription Fees already paid under any circumstances.
+For the avoidance of doubt, upgrading a Subscription or purchasing a new Subscription is not considered a cancellation of your Subscription.

 8. The licence granted to the Subscriber is subject to the following terms and conditions: